orbeon/orbeon-forms-doc/form-runner/feature/custom-modes.md

 ## Introduction

 The Form Runner *Detail page* is the page where users create, edit, and view form data.
+Each such function is referred to as a *mode*.
+For more, see [Form Runner detail page modes](detail-page-modes.md).

 Orbeon Forms 2025.1 introduces the ability to define *custom modes* for the Form Runner Detail page.
 This allows you to create different views of the same form data.
 You do so by writing a custom component, while Orbeon Forms handles data management, state keeping, and permissions for you.